Dumebi-Nwanze/Dumebi-Nwanze/README.md

 - 👋 Hi, I’m @Dumebi-Nwanze
 - 👀 I’m interested in Web and Mobile App development
-- 🌱 I currently work with Flutter while still learning React
+- 🌱 I'm a React and Flutter dev.
+Currently working with NextJS
 - 💞️ I’m looking to collaborate on related projects
 - 📫 How to reach me -> davisnwanze7@gmail.com